Meta-Learning of Structured Task Distributions in Humans and Machines

 \section{Discussion}

-Compositionality is a central tenet of human intelligence, allowing for the infinite use of finite means \citep{fodor1988connectionism,lake2017building}.
-An inductive bias toward these widely generalizable representations would be of great value to machine learning systems.
+The ability to recognize structure in environments, as well as learn and utilize this structure, is a central tenet of human intelligence \citep{lake2017building}.
+One example of this kind of structure is compositional grammars.
+These use of simple, low-dimensional rules that can be recursively applied to produce arbitrary complexity and can be widely generalized outside the training distribution.
+An inductive bias toward structured representations could be of great value to machine learning systems.
 Recent developments in meta-learning hold promise as an approach to endowing systems with such useful inductive biases.
-This work makes several methodological and scientific contributions to provide a rigorous way to test for a compositional inductive bias.
-We show that popular meta-learning approaches, in sharp contrast to humans, struggle with compositionality and prefer statistical patterns.
+In this work, we make several methodological and scientific contributions to provide a rigorous way to test for structured forms of reasoning using compositional grammars as a case study.
+We show that human behavior is consistent with learning and utilizing low-dimensional compositional rules.
+We also show that standard meta-learning approaches, in sharp contrast to humans, struggle with discrete abstract structures and prefer statistical patterns.